 Are you ready for some football?
 Join Lake County Schools employees, students, friends, and families in Gainesville as the Florida Gators take on the Long Island Sharks on Saturday, August 30.
 A portion of every ticket sold will be donated back to the Education Foundation of Lake County to support Lake County Schools!
 Get your tickets at https://www.gofevo.com/event/Lakecounty60

-27 days ago, LCS Communications
+about 2 months ago, LCS Communications

 Flyer says Join Gators Football, Saturday, Aug 30, 7 p.m.
 Florida Gatos vs LIU Sharks.
 Final purchase date is Aug.
 29. A portion of every ticket sold will be donated back to the Education Foundation of Lake County.
 Secure your tickets by scanning the QR code below or going to https://www.gofevo.com/event/Lakecounty60.